DEVOTIONALS

 blessings on them).
 We should offer prayers of thanksgiving; which

-expresses our gratitude to God for answered prayer, for blessings,
+expresses our gratitude to God for answered prayer, for loving us,

-for loving us, for sending His Son to die for our sins, for saving us, etc.
+for sending His Son to die for our sins, for saving us, and for all

 Paul tells us to pray for everybody (family, relatives, friends, people

-at work, leaders, the lost).
-We should name them in our prayers.
+at work, leaders, the lost, the sick, the hurting, etc.).
+We should name

-You might say, “I can’t name them all!”
-Yes you can!
+others in our prayers.
+We might think, “I can’t name them all!”
+Yes

 One night after praying for others (by name), I started counting

-the number of folks I included in my prayers and it was much
+the number of folks I included in my prayers and I remembered

-more than I could have imagined.
-It taught me that when we
+many more names than I could have imagined.
+It taught me that

-open up our hearts and pray for the needs of others, we can
+when we open up our hearts and pray for the needs of others, we

 Christian.
-Jesus Christ spent many hours in prayer.
-Sometimes He spent
+Jesus spent many hours in prayer.
+Sometimes He spent the night

 ACTION:

-How often do you pray?
-Are your prayers full of selfishness, or do you
+– Are my prayers full of selfishness, or do I pray for others too?

-pray for others?
-Do you remember to thank God for how He has blessed
+– Do I remember to thank God for how He has blessed me?

-you?
-Do you thank Him for answered prayers?
-How often do you include
+– Do I thank Him for how He has answered prayers?

 HERE ARE A FEW THINGS WE COULD SAY ABOUT PRAYER

-(of course there are many more thoughts we could include):
+(of course there are many more thoughts that could be included):

 – It doesn’t change God, it changes the one who is praying.